-Rikk consults with family business owners, family members, management, and thier trusted advisors to assist them with succession planning, conflict resolution, family meetings, and strategic planning.
+Rikk consults with family business owners, family members, management, and their trusted advisors to assist them with succession planning, conflict resolution, family meetings, and strategic planning.

 He spent three years in the doctoral program at Harvard University and taught the Business Policy and Business in Society courses at Northeastern University.
 Upon his father’s death, he then dedicated eight years transitioning his family’s Norwegian shipping business to American based investments.